farmera/sare_grant/how_plants_see.md

 Red reflectance may also help to distinguish plant from soil.
 Red is the most extensively used band when creating a vegetation index in agriculture.

 Following red is a band known as Red Edge (730–740 nm).
-This band corresponds with the abrupt switch that occurs between red and the much higher reflectance value of NIR light.
-An increase in Red Edge reflectance occurs whenever a plant is under nutrient stress.
+This band corresponds with an abrupt switch that occurs between red light and much higher reflectance values of NIR light.
+An increase in Red Edge reflectance occurs when a plant is under nutrient stress.

 The Near Infrared (NIR) band is captured in the 770-810 nm range.
 NIR light is reflected away the most compared with all other bands.